Uninsured Motorist Statistics: Changes by State and Over Time

 Uninsured motorist rates by state

-Mississippi has more uninsured drivers than any other state, with an estimated rate of 29.4% of drivers driving without insurance.
-Mississippi is one of the cheapest states for car insurance, but it's also the state with the lowest household income, suggesting affordability is a key concern.
+Mississippi is one of the cheapest states for car insurance, but it's also the state with the lowest household income.
+So cost may cause many drivers not to buy insurance.

 The state with the fewest uninsured drivers per capita is New Jersey.
-Only 3.1% of drivers in the Garden State are estimated to drive uninsured there.
-That's about one-quarter of the national average.
+Only 3% of drivers in the state are uninsured.
+That's about a quarter of the national average.

 - New Jersey has very low bodily injury liability insurance requirements: just $15,000 per person and $30,000 per accident.

-- It is one of the 24 states (including the District of Columbia) that requires that drivers have uninsured motorist insurance.
+- It is one of the 24 states (including the District of Columbia) that requires drivers to have uninsured motorist insurance.

-Being caught driving without insurance can result in fees, license suspension, vehicle impoundment and even potential jail time.
+Being caught driving without insurance can result in extra fees, license suspension, getting your vehicle impounded and even potential jail time.
 Additionally, if you are in an accident while you are driving without insurance, you can be sued for damage to the other driver's vehicle or their medical bills.

 Though penalties vary across all states, you can expect a fine of a few hundred to a thousand dollars for driving uninsured.